ncatlab/nlab-content/pages/15569.md

 =--

-This statement immediately lifts to flat finitely generated torsion free [[modules]], involving now the rationalization and the [[completion of modules]].
+The statement of prop. \ref{ArithmeticFractureSquare} immediately lifts to flat finitely generated torsion free [[modules]], involving now the rationalization and the [[completion of modules]].
 This statement lifts to [[stable homotopy theory]], with [[spectra]] regarded as [[∞-modules]] over the [[sphere spectrum]] $\mathbb{S}$:

 +-- {: .num_prop #SullivanArithmeticFracture}